Backelite/BkVASPhoneView/README.md

 ## Installation

+### From CocoaPods

 BkVASPhoneView is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod "BkVASPhoneView"